leonkoech/Jumia-Python-Web-Scraper/README.md

 The module scrapes the [Jumia Kenya website](jumia.co.ke) based on user query and dumps the results on a JSON file.
 The query may be choosing either one of the categories or searching the whole website or even selecting a product to observe for price changes.
 In all instances the name, the minimum and maximum price value is required to get a rough estimate of the product.
 User then selects the product to watch by entering it's price.
 The background script then runs and sends a notification to devices subscribed to the notification channel. the notification contains the link to the webpage of the product.

+The motivation for this product came from a friend who bought an electric iron for clothes for 1ksh(0.0099USD).
+He did this by constantly watching the price for changes.
+So I thought it'd be cool if a bot actually did that for you.
 # Requirements
 This package requires the following to run: